| Who We Are and What We Look For

-- As preparation for an international career.
+- As preparation for an international career?

-are welcome, as are thematic articles by experienced interns.
+are welcome, as are thematic articles by interns.

 Abroad section for featured writing examples.

-- Short-Term Work
+- Short-Term Work (Student/Summer/Seasonal Jobs)

 - What you consider the top short-term, seasonal or summer

 - The pros and cons of particular jobs around the world.

-- Tips on how to make the most of your job in order to combine work with travel and pleasure.
+- Tips on how to make the most of your job to combine

 - How to find a short-term job in a country which will be

 - Opportunities for creating your own work as a freelancer

 - Any other ideas or tips you may have regarding short-term,

 Work section for featured writing examples.